ETH-WindMil/benchmarktu1402/README.md

 ```
 python main.py
 ```

+## Analysis

 ## Results

-Upon running the analysis, a file named "Output_nodes.dat" is generated, which contains the information of output nodes and consists of three columns:
+Upon running the analysis, a file named "Output_nodes.dat" is firstly generated, containing the information of output nodes and consisting of three columns:
 - Column 1 stores the labels of output nodes
-- Columns 2-3 store the corresponding coordinates $x$ and $y$
+- Columns 2-3 store the corresponding nodal coordinates

+Depending on the type of analysis, Modal or Dynamic, the following files are further generated:
+- Modal
+- Dynamic
+  - File 1
+  - File 2
+  - File 3

 ## Notes